Sitaram Yechury: Views on United States

 Now, in their (US) quest for global hegemony, they are trying to capture the energy resources in the world.
 They are trying to control the entire process of the energy transfers or trade in the world.
 And for this reason, their military interventions has also continuing to deny the Palestinians their legitimate right to a homeland.

 He was also a staunch critic of abrogation of article 370 and 35A in Jammu and Kashmir.

 On 12 September 2020, he along with Yogendra Yadav and others was named in the supplementary chargesheet by Delhi Police for their alleged role in the 2020 Delhi riots over which Yechury responded that Bharatiya Janata Party was misusing its power to target the opposition.

 Yechury also supported the 1989 Tiananmen Square massacre, claiming the students were "CIA stooges and bourgeois delinquents."
 He also gave a speech in JNU in support of the Chinese government.

 Personal life

-Yechury was married to journalist Seema Chishti, who is the editor of The Wire, and formerly the Delhi editor of BBC Hindi Service.
+Yechury's first marriage was with Indrani Mazumdar, the daughter of famous feminist Vina Mazumdar.
+They had two children, a daughter named Akhila and a son named Ashish.
+After divorce he married a journalist Seema Chishti, who is the editor of The Wire, and formerly the Delhi editor of BBC Hindi Service.
 She was the Resident Editor of The Indian Express, Delhi.
 Yechury said in a ScoopWhoop episode that his wife financially sustained him.
-He was married before, to Indrani Mazumdar, daughter of Vina Mazumdar, and has a daughter and a son from this marriage.
 His daughter, Akhila Yechury, is a major in history and teaches at the University of Edinburgh and University of St. Andrews.
 His son Ashish Yechury died on 22 April 2021 due to COVID-19, at the age of 34.
 Mohan Kanda IAS, former Chief Secretary of Andhra Pradesh, is Yechury's maternal uncle.